 - Preheat oven to 325°F. In the bowl of a stand mixer with a paddle attachment, combine butter, brown sugar, and granulated sugar on medium speed.
 Remove 1/4 cup of the butter-sugar mix, place in a small bowl, and mix in 1 teaspoon of cinnamon with a spoon.
 To the remaining butter-sugar mix in the stand mixer bowl, add the blackberry jam and Greek yogurt.
 In a separate bowl over a sifter, add flour, baking powder, soda, 1/2 teaspoon of cinnamon, and nutmeg and sift to combine.

 - Gently pour half of the flour into the stand mixer while it runs on low speed.
 Then add the milk.
 Add the rest of the flour, followed by the eggs, one at a time, and increase the speed to medium-low.
 Then add a teaspoon of vanilla extract and 2 teaspoons of real maple syrup.
 Remove the mixing bowl and drop small half-teaspoons of the set-aside butter-cinnamon mixture across the top of the batter.
 Fold this in gently with a rubber spatula.
-Scoop into paper-lined cupcake liners and bake for 18-22 minutes.
+Scoop into paper-lined cupcake liners and bake for 18 to 22 minutes.

 - For the frosting, pour heavy whipping cream into the bowl of a stand mixer with the whisk attachment and whisk on medium-high speed for 3 minutes.
 Stop and add the powdered milk.
-Whisk for 1 more minute on the same speed.
-Stop and add the remaining 1 teaspoon of vanilla and all the powdered sugar very slowly, then turn the mixer on to the lowest speed, and slightly increasing back up to medium-high as the powder is incorporated.
+Whisk for 1 more minute at the same speed.
+Stop and add the remaining 1 teaspoon of vanilla and all the powdered sugar very slowly, then turn the mixer on to the lowest speed, slightly increasing back up to medium-high as the powder is incorporated.
 Once you have a fluffy whipped topping (it should double to triple its original liquid size), add the jam and mix for 1 minute only.
-Then pipe onto cupcakes that have cooled at least 15 minutes.
+Then pipe onto cupcakes that have cooled for at least 15 minutes.
 Garnish each cupcake with fresh blackberries, if desired.
 Refrigerate if not serving immediately, but remove from fridge about 1 hour before serving.